zheksoon/onek/README.md

 ### Computed values

-Define `computed` value.
-Computed value is like `useMemo` in React - it's cached and return the cached value afterwards.
+Computed value is like `useMemo` in React - it's cached and returns the cached value afterwards.
 All accessed `observable` or other `computed` values are automatically tracked, there is no need to specify dependency list.
 Changes to these tracked values automatically invalidate the cached value, which is recalculated on next access to the `computed`:

 ```js
 import { computed } from "onek";